Actindo-AG/Documentation/Taxes/UserInterface/01b_DecisionMatrix.md

 Click this button to move the entry to a different position with the left mouse button pressed.
 Drop it in the desired position by releasing the mouse button.

 - *VAT ID*
 Value-added tax identification number.
+In this case, the VAT ID refers to the buyer's VAT ID number.
 Click the drop-down list to select the appropriate option.
 The following options are available:

   - **Yes**
   Select this option if the end customer is a company and, therefore, has a VAT ID number (business-to-business transaction).